CAFOX-E/pyos/README.md

   Added a simple hardware manager.
   - Type the command `status` to view your computer's CPU and RAM usage.
   - You can also use the `devices` command to see which devices are connected to your computer.

+# PyOS 1.0 (Games update)
+  Added 3 games to the terminal for simple entertainment.
+  - Type `play`, and you'll have 3 different mini-games: "Guess the Number", "Rock, Paper, Scissors", and "Hangman".